gwiam/awt_atoyom/porting_legbot.md

         - it's the navmesh offset
     - there is a navmesh agent but unidot can't take care of it
     - is the npc class necessary for the navmesh to work?
+        - yes... to be exact it needs velocity and move_and_slide
+        - but then it needs a shape or else it cannot collide
+    - to change animation of animation node choose an animation from the inspector it's not a state machine, the reason you don't have a pen icon!